cap-js/docs/node.js/cds-compile.md

 ## <span style="color:#800; font-weight:500">cds</span>.resolve <i> (paths) <span style="font-style:normal">&#8594;</span> [filenames] </i> {#cds-resolve }

 Resolves the given source paths by fetching matching model source files, that is _.cds_ or _.csn_ files, including models for required services.
-In detail it works as follows:
+In detail, it works as follows:

 1. If `paths` is `'*'`: `paths` = [ ...`cds.env.roots`, ...`cds.requires.<srv>.model` ]
 2. If `paths` is a single string: `paths` = [ `paths` ]